 The advantages of credit are discussed as follows-

-- Credit option makes it easier for the borrowers to buy what they want at their own pace without having the need to worry about the available funds.
+- The credit option makes it easier for borrowers to buy what they want at their own pace without worrying about the available funds.

-- Credit options taken from a banking or financial institution reduces the burden of the borrowers to pay the full amount in one shot.
+- Credit options taken from a banking or financial institution reduce the borrowers’ burden to pay the full amount in one shot.
 The borrowers can simply make a down-payment and avail the option of paying monthly EMIs spread over a period of time.

 The disadvantages of credit are as follows-

-- The borrowers will be required to pay an interest amount on the loan taken.
+- The borrowers will be required to pay an interest amount on loan taken.

 - The borrowers will be required to pay late fees in case they default a payment.

-- The borrowers can even impact their creditworthiness if they default their loan payments.
+- The borrowers can even impact their creditworthiness if they default on their loan payments.

 - Impacted credit rating will make it difficult for borrowers to secure a loan or credit in the future.

 The characteristics of Credit or Cr are character, capacity, capital, collateral, and conditions.
-Credit refers to a journal entry that is recorded in the right-hand side of a T ledger account.
+Credit refers to a journal entry that is recorded on the right-hand side of a T ledger account.
 Credit has its advantages and disadvantages.
-A borrower must self evaluate whether he or she is ready or whether it is necessary for him or her to borrow a loan for fulfilling a specific purpose.
-A borrower must look at both the advantages and disadvantages of taking credit and then self assess himself and his purpose behind making such a decision in order to make the best use of his decision and not have to regret in the future.
+A borrower must self-evaluate whether they are ready or whether they must borrow a loan to fulfill a specific purpose.
+A borrower must look at both the advantages and disadvantages of taking credit and then self assess himself and his purpose behind making such a decision to make the best use of his decision and not have to regret in the future.

-This has been a guide to Full Form of Cr (Credit) and its definition.
-Here we discuss characteristics, types, an example of Cr along with its differences from debit.
+This has been a guide to the Full Form of Cr (Credit) and its definition.
+Here we discuss characteristics, types, and examples of Cr along with its differences from debit.
 You may refer to the following articles to learn more about finance –